Maxlego08/Minecraft-Inventory-Builder/README.md

 * [ ] Addition of static pages (terms, conditions etc.)
 * [ ] Improve the user page.
 Add more information, change the style to have a few more complete things
 * [ ] Management of users who will create a dispute or be refunded a payment (remove access)
+* [ ] Add an ad system.
+A div will be displayed with a cross to delete the message, and the display information will be stored in a table.
+So when the player clicks to delete the ad, it will be deleted and added to the database.

 # How do I contribute?